 How much does fire-rated glass cost?
 The answer comes down to these three main factors:

-For example, some building codes call for 90-minute glass, instead of 20-minute glass, in stairwells.
+For example, some building codes call for 90-minute glass in stairwells instead of 20-minute glass.
 Not surprisingly, 90-minute glass is more pricey.

 Of course, building codes vary from place to place, right down to the municipality level.
 Although the International Code Council has set the minimum building code regulations, they are only the minimum.
 Different jurisdictions can impose more stringent but not less-stringent rules.

-Fire-resistive glass not only contains flame and smoke in a space but also limits radiant heat transference.
-In other words, this glass not only protects people from flames and smoke but also from exposure to a blaze’s heat as they pass by a fire.
+Fire-resistive glass not only contains flame and smoke in an area but also limits radiant heat transference.
+In other words, this glass protects people from flames, smoke, and exposure to a blaze’s heat as they pass by fire.

 Fire-protective glass is designed to compartmentalize fire and smoke.
-It’s meant to prevent a blaze from spreading and causing more damage to a building.
+It prevents a blaze from spreading and causing more damage to a building.
 It doesn’t, however, block radiant and conductive heat.

 It’s often used in steel fireproof doors and entrance sidelights.

-In commercial or public spaces where glass is a predominant architectural feature, such as a hospital or hotel, fire-rated glass may need to be shaped for intricate spaces.
-This means a commercial glass manufacturer spends more time and labor to create a piece that fits where it’s supposed to.
+Fire-rated glass may need to be shaped for intricate places in commercial or public spaces where glass is a predominant architectural feature, such as a hospital or hotel.
+A commercial glass manufacturer often spends more time and labor to create a piece that fits where it's needed.

 Is There a Substitute for Fire-Rated Glazing?